bamlab/dev-standards/code-quality/mock-with-jest.mo.md

   render() {
     return (
       <View>
-        // render something and use Votes component...
+        // render things and then use:
         <Votes />
       </View>
     );